 Just when I begin to despair of whether I have read all the good books, I find something new and delightful.
 It really is a joy to live in a world of so many imaginative and talented authors!

 While browsing through a local science fiction and fantasy store, I came across this enchantingly titled volume.
-The text on the back intrigued me, and my adopted big brother who was with me insisted on purchasing it for me.
+The text on the back intrigued me, and my friend who was with me insisted on purchasing it for me.
 I'm quite glad he did, because I have enjoyed every minute of reading this book and could hardly wait to finish so that I could recommend it to my blog readers!

 There are many books that are presented as "Jane Austen with Magic" but I must say, "Sorcery and Cecelia" by Patricia C. Wrede and Caroline Steverner is the first one I've read that really feels like it could have been written in Austen's voice.
 Well, Cecelia and her cousin, Kate, are more mischievous than Elinor Dashwood, but I do think they'd be marvelous friends with Catherine Moreland.